Woolverine563/cex-kc/README.md

 By default, the experiments are run with `small_test_benchmarks`; and to run it with a different file, the filename needs to be provided with the `docker run` command, ie, `sudo docker run cex_kc:latest single_test_benchmarks`.
 Few such files containing different set of benchmarks have been provided, the details of which can be found in the [Benchmarks](#benchmarks) section.

 Furthermore, by default, the docker container exits immediately after the experiments finish execution.
-To retain the container and be able to inspect the generated results, logfiles and outputs; the filename as well as a second option to retain has to be provided, ie, `sudo docker run cex_kc:latest single_test_benchmarks retain`.
+To retain the container and be able to inspect the generated results, logfiles and outputs; the filename as well as a second option to retain has to be provided, ie, `sudo docker run cex_kc:latest single_test_benchmarks retain` needs to be run.
 In this case, the container needs to be exited by closing the shell directly.

-### Locally

-The built binary(tool) when compiled locally, resides at `./bin/main` and requires specifying a benchmark along with a preliminary ordering to use and an output folder.
-Details about other options can be checked out by using the `-h` help option.
-The benchmark can be provided in either verilog or aig format.
-Qdimacs benchmarks would need to be converted to verilogs using [readCnf](src/readCnf.cpp).
+The exact sequence of steps to inspect the files is as follows -
 ```
-bin/main -b examples/example2.v -v examples/OrderFiles/example2_varstoelim.txt --out examples/
+sudo docker run cex_kc:latest single_test_benchmarks retain

+## wait for the experiments & analyses to be complete

+## then, run from another shell
+sudo docker exec -it
 ```

-On invoking the tool as above, logging information is printed to the standard output and data regarding unates, final ordering etc are dumped in their respective directories inside the specified output folder.
-Subfolders within the output folder under the name of `OrderFiles`, `Unates`, `Verilogs` and `UnatesOnly` have to be created before invoking the tool.

 For replicating the results reported in the paper, please skip to [Replicating the results](#replicating-the-results) section.

 ## Source code